keenregen/StorageV2/README.md

 # Solidity Study 1
-## Simple Storage v2 with Inheritance To Work On Remix
+## Simple Storage Contract v2 with Inheritance To Work On Remix